Your Guide to Portugal Golden Visa Through Real Estate Acquisition

 Relevant Investment Options of Portugal Golden Visa

 The investors may choose to invest in Portuguese property of at least €500,000.
 They may want to invest as an individual or as a joint legal entity.
-If the property is in a “low-density area”, minimum requirement gets reduced to €400,000.
+If the property is in a “low-density area”, the minimum requirement gets reduced to €400,000.

 Real Estate and Rehabilitation

 Investors may choose to invest in Portugal property that requires rehabilitation and restoration.
 In this case, the minimum requirement decreases to €350,000.
 The property either has to be built more than 30 years ago or has to be located in a designated area of urban rehabilitation.
-If the property is in a “low-density area”, minimum requirement gets reduced to €280,000.
+If the property is in a “low-density area”, the minimum requirement gets further reduced to €280,000.

 Property Renovation Option of Portugal Golden Visa

 To be able to use the property renovation option of Portugal Golden Visa, investors must make sure that the project gets approved by the Town Hall (Camara Municipal).
 The subject property should be confirmed at the Town Hall through the property owner or an architect.

 The Golden Visa investment in this option involves the property price and the ex-VAT cost of the contracted renovation works.
 Other expenses such as assistance fees, government fees, and taxes do not count towards the investment amount.

 €280,000 Option of Portugal Golden Visa

 Lower density areas are designated according to the population of the region.
-If the area has less than 100 inhabitants per square metres, it is considered a lower-density area.
-Another criterion of this is the gross domestic product per capita which qualifies a region as a lower density area if it is below 75 per cent.
+If the area has less than 100 inhabitants per square meter, it is considered a low-density area.
+Another criterion of this is the gross domestic product per capita which qualifies a region as a lower density area if it is below 75 percent.

 The Most Popular Lower Density Areas in Portugal

-Many neighbourhoods like Alentejo, Viseu, Évora and Beja are both popular spots among tourists and offer affordable property prices.
-The most popular such areas in the country are: Faro, Viseu, Santarém, Leiria, Braga, Aveiro, Viana do Castelo, some neighbourhoods of Porto, and Coimbra.
+Many neighborhoods like Alentejo, Viseu, Évora, and Beja are both popular spots among tourists and offer affordable property prices.
+The most popular such areas in the country are: Viseu, Santarém, Leiria, Braga, Aveiro, Viana do Castelo, some neighborhoods of Porto, and Coimbra.

 Advantages of the Lower Density Areas